nautobot/nautobot-app-data-validation-engine/docs/user/app_python_validations.md

         else:
             self.success(instance, attribute="name", validated_attribute_value=instance.name)

-validations = [DeviceAuditRuleset]
+audit_rulesets = [DeviceAuditRuleset]

 ```

-The job provided in the `jobs.py` file can be run via the UI to run all validate methods across all validation classes added to the `validations` variable.
+The job provided in the `jobs.py` file can be run via the UI to run all audit methods across all `AuditRuleset` classes added to the `audit_rulesets` variable.

 ## Viewing Results

-All validation results can be found on the navigation bar under `Extensibility -> Data Validation Engine -> Pythonic Validations`.
+All audit rules can be found on the navigation bar under `Extensibility -> Data Validation Engine -> Audit Results`.
 This is a basic table that lists all records in the table currently.

-The `nautobot_data_validation_engine` app automatically creates template extensions to add a `Validations` tab to the detail view of all objects.
-The visibility of this tab can be set via the `VALIDATION_TAB_VISIBILITY` configuration in `PLUGINS_CONFIG`.
+The `nautobot_data_validation_engine` app automatically creates template extensions to add a `Audit Results` tab to the detail view of all objects.
+The `Audit Results` tab will only be visible if there is an `AuditResult` that exists for that model.
-* Setting `ALWAYS` (the default) will show the `Validations` tab regardless of `AuditRule` records.
-* Setting `MODEL` will only show the `Validations` tab if there is a `AuditRule` that matches the content type of the object.
-* * For example, all `dcim.site` objects will have a `Validations` tab if there is at least one `AuditRule` with `dcim.site` as its content type.
-* Setting `INSTANCE` will only show the `Validations` tab if there is at least one `AuditRule` for the specific object.
-* * For example, while viewing a specific `Site` object, the `Validations` tab will only be visible if there is at least one `AuditRule` related to it.